Dreamz2/MasterMindGame/README.md

 Some improvements I would like to make to the program is to list out all past guesses made for each game the player has played.
 Another would be to print out the best and worst game played during that session.
-Display the number of guesses the player has left for each guess Finally, maybe implement OOP to make the game run more smoothly.
+Display the number of guesses the player has left for each guess.
+Implement OOP to make the game run more smoothly.
+Lastly, use JavaFX to create a GUI for the user to play on.

 ## List of Criteria
 - Have a Main menu